-The Peer Promotion of Wellness and Enhanced Linkage to Resources (PPOWER2) project supports young Black men (YBM) to reach their health goals.
+The Peer Promotion of Wellness and Enhanced Linkage to Resources (PPOWER2) project supported young Black men (YBM) to reach their health goals.
 PPOWER2 promotes health by sharing resources and the stories of young men and their experiences with tobacco and marijuana.
-The goal of the PPOWER2 project is to develop and test a peer-led, tobacco/nicotine and cannabis intervention tailored to Young Black Men Who Have Sex with Men in Long Beach, California.
+The goal of the PPOWER2 project was to develop and test a peer-led, tobacco/nicotine and cannabis intervention tailored to Young Black Men Who Have Sex with Men in Long Beach, California.

 Why we support YBM